How to Authorize or Deauthorize Your computer in iTunes?

 - Click your name and select Account Info from the menu.

 - Enter your password again.
 Scroll to the Apple ID Summary section.
 To the right of Computer Authorizations, click Deauthorize All.

 Warning: You can only use the Deauthorize All button once per year.
 After using it, try to be more careful with your authorizations — deauthorize computers before getting rid of them, reinstalling Windows, or upgrading their hardware.

-Undoubtedly, iTunes as a powerful iOS Manager and music player must be one of the best choice for iPhone, iPad and iPod users.
-Nevertheless, when it comes to transfer playlist, music, apps, notes, photos, videos, etc from idevice to computer or from computer to idevice, the process could be a bit cumbersome.
+Undoubtedly, iTunes as a powerful iOS Manager and music player must be one of the best choice for iPhone, iPad, iPod and Android users.
+Nevertheless, when it comes to transfer music, photos, videos, contacts, messages, files etc from idevice to computer or from computer to idevice, the process could be a bit cumbersome.
 There I recommend you 5 top iTunes alternative tools for both Mac and Windows users.

 Syncios iPhone/iPad/iPod/Android Manager is one of the best iTunes alternatives, which offers a well-organized and functional interface for easy managing and transferring of files between an iOS device and a PC for free.
 Click the download button to get rid off iTunes now.

 Syncios Mobile Restore Tool is a very useful and convenient tool for Apple devices like iPad, iPhone and iPod to restore data.
 It can not only restore data on pc to iPad, but also restore iTunes backup and files in its library to iPad without using iTunes.
 And other functions of Syncios Mobile Restore Tool will not let you down, like transferring music, videos and so on between iPad and pc.
 You will not regret to download it once you have used it.